Why is body language important in a presentation?

 If you’re a student that’s studying at university in English then it’s quite likely that you’ll have to prepare an academic presentation to complete your bachelor’s or master’s degree.
 Even outside of academic contexts such as in job interviews or business meetings, the aspects of delivering a successful presentation are quite similar.
 Regardless of a presenter’s motivation for presenting, anyone that wishes to create an effective performance will want to focus on and improve aspects of their delivery, language accuracy and audience engagement.

-This short three-lesson course on body language focuses specifically on the features of facial expression, posture, position and movement that should, when used correctly, lead to a more successful academic presentation.
-This lesson first discusses the key features of presentations and body language, exploring the significance of these aspects when presenting in any context.
-Lessons 2 and 3 then introduce, explore and exemplify the twelve most important tips and pitfalls that students should follow and avoid if they wish to receive the highest grades in their assessments.
+This short three-chapter reader on body language focuses specifically on the features of facial expression, posture, position and movement that should, when used correctly, lead to a more successful academic presentation.
+This chapter first discusses the key features of presentations and body language, exploring the significance of these aspects when presenting in any context.
+Chapters 2 and 3 then introduce, explore and exemplify the twelve most important tips and pitfalls that students should follow and avoid if they wish to receive the highest grades in their assessments.

 What are the key features of a presentation?